-There are approximately 28,000 children in New Hampshire and 2013 data shows that 10.6 percent of these children have asthma.
+There are approximately 5.1 million children in United States have asthma and 2020 data shows that is 12.8 percent of all children.

 If you have asthma or know a child who does you may be wondering:

 - What you really need to know so you can control your asthma, instead of it controlling you;